Estrogen, Bladder Hurdles & Conservative Therapy

 Estrogen plays an important role regulating physiological functions in the female.
 This hormone promotes breast development during adolescence and influences the menstrual cycle, but as estrogen levels decrease around menopause, there can be adverse consequences for the lower urinary tract.
 I'd like to call these symptoms 'bladder hurdles' which can include urgency, overactive bladder, urinary incontinence and urinary tract infections.
-Reasons for declining estrogen levels, in addition to menopause, are hormone suppressing drugs taken for cancer treatment, anorexia and other diseases.

 The purpose of this article is to help the reader understand the physiological mechanism behind estrogen depletion and lower urinary tract symptoms (LUTS) and the efficacy behind medical and conservative treatment options.
 Physicians and therapists working together as a team can significantly improve bladder hurdles related to menopause.
 Improved awareness surrounding treatment options, a team approach, and early intervention will increase the probability of the least invasive, most effective and inexpensive treatment options for these bladder conditions.
 Patients playing an active role in their care with symptom reporting and adhering to home programs will make this conservative team approach possible.